cornell-brg/pymtl-tut-hls/README.md

   9: .                > .               |00000002 | 00000002
  10: 0000000000001133 > 0000000000001133|.        | .
  11: .                > .               |00000006 | 00000006
- 12: .                > .               |.        | .
 ```

 We observe that the design correctly outputs the desired output (i.e, the
 number of bits that are set to one in the input) at the output port.
+Note
+how we define test source/sink delays as part of the `test_case_table` in
+the test harness to vary the timing of the test sources and sinks.

 In addition, PyMTL also allows us to simulate a system of multiple PyMTL
 modules, where each module can be either generated from Vivado HLS or